 • In a standard lineup, without instructions from the administrator, the eyewitness often assumes that the perpetrator of the crime is one of those presented in the lineup.
 This often leads to the selection of a person despite doubts.

-• In a standard lineup, the lineup administrator may choose to compose a live or photo lineup where non-suspect “fillers” do not match the witness’s description of the perpetrator.
-When fillers are selected that do not resemble the witness’s description, this can cause the suspect to stand out to a witness because of the composition of the lineup.
+• In a standard lineup, the lineup administrator may choose to compose a live or photo lineup where non-suspect “fillers” do not match the witness’s description of the perpetrator or do not resemble the suspect.
+This can cause the suspect to stand out to a witness because of the composition of the lineup.
 This unintentional suggestion can lead an eyewitness to identify a particular individual in a photo array or lineup.

 • In a standard lineup, the lineup administrator may not elicit or document a statement from a witness articulating their level of confidence in an identification made during the identification process.
 A witness’s confidence can be particularly susceptible to influence by information provided to the witness after the identification process.
 Research shows that information provided to a witness after an identification suggesting that the witness selected the right person can dramatically, yet artificially, increase the witness’s confidence in the identification.
 Therefore it is critically important to capture an eyewitness’s level of confidence at the point in time that an identification is made.

 How to Improve the Accuracy of Eyewitness Identifications

 The Innocence Project endorses a range of procedural reforms to improve the accuracy of eyewitness identification.
 These reforms have been recognized by police, prosecutorial and judicial experience, as well as national justice organizations, including the National Institute of Justice and the American Bar Association.
 The benefits of these reforms are corroborated by over 30 years of peer-reviewed comprehensive research.